Robert Pedre: Naval career

 Pedre went on to be Assistant Head Defence Strategy at the Ministry of Defence later in 2018.
 In May 2020 he was appointed Commander Littoral Strike Group.

 Rear-admiral

 In 2022 he was promoted to rear admiral and appointed as Commander United Kingdom Strike Force in September 2022.
 In August 2024, with his staff, he participated in a joint United States Fleet Synthetic training period.
 This was the first time the Royal Navy’s Commander Strike Force had participated in the certification that all US Navy Strike Groups complete.
 In October 2024 he gave the keynote speech at the Geostrategy Forum of the Council on Geostrategy on the subject of the changing character of naval warfare.
+Promoted to vice admiral, he became Commander, Allied Maritime Command, in January 2026.

 Pedre was appointed a Companion of the Order of the Bath in the 2025 Birthday Honours.